 The Highlighter | Weekly Lacrosse Tips

-It’s true we can all always get a little better.
+It’s true we can all always get a little better at lacrosse.
 It’s also true that we don’t all have loads of time on our hands.
 Moving through the excess of information out there is a difficult goose chase when you want help now.
 Having the answers right in front of you is obviously easier, and being given the tools for success lets you get on your way much quicker.
 That’s why in 1963 Carter’s Ink Company invented the Hi-Liter.
 This revolutionary device made marking the most important sections, or reading those sections from a used textbook, the new way to learn more effectively.

 So we took that novel idea and applied it to lacrosse for you.
 Fast facts every week that get you what you need to know.
 Look out for every Wednesday’s Highlighter coming out with useful Lacrosse Tips for any fan of the game to use.